ewafula/MetaClassifier/docs/MetaClassifier.md

 # MetaClassifier
 ## Overview
-MetaClassifier is an integrated pipeline for identifying the floral composition of honey using DNA metabarcoding to determine the plants that honey bees visit.
-MetaClassifier utilizes a database of marker sequences and their corresponding taxonomy lineage information to classify high-throughput metabarcoding sample sequencing reads data into taxonomic groups and quantify taxon abundance.
-MetaClassifier can also be employed in other studies that utilize barcoding, metabarcoding, and metagenomics techniques to characterize richness, abundance, relatedness, and interactions in ecological communities.
+MetaClassifier is an integrated pipeline for identifying the plant taxonomic composition of DNA from pollen baskets or honey, using DNA metabarcoding to determine the source plant species composition.
+MetaClassifier uses a database of marker sequences and their corresponding taxonomic lineage information to classify high-throughput metabarcoding sequence read data into taxonomic groups and quantify taxon abundance.MetaClassifier can also be employed in other studies that utilize barcoding, metabarcoding, and metagenomics techniques to characterize richness, abundance, relatedness, and interactions in ecological communities.

 In addition to this README file, you can consult the MetaClassifier [manual](../docs/MetaClassifier.md) for more detailed information.

 ## Installation
-MetaClassifier requires dependencies and external tools that need to be installed and available on the environment the pipeline can be used.
-Not a requirement if insatalling using Bioconda.
+MetaClassifier requires dependencies and external tools that need to be installed and available on the environment where the pipeline will be used.
+This is not a requirement if installing MetaClassifier in Bioconda.

 ### Dependecies